carpentries/instructor-training/02-models.md

 >     or ask colleagues about their experiences.
 {: .callout}

-Finally,
-designing an MCQ with plausible distractors is useful even if it is never used in class because it forces the instructor to think about the learners' mental models and how they might be broken ---
+Designing an MCQ with plausible distractors is useful even if it is never used in class because it forces the instructor to think about the learners' mental models and how they might be broken ---